-Michael received a Bachelor of Arts degree from Wittenberg University, where he studied graphic design and fine arts.
-He also studied painting with David Leffel and Frank O’Cain at the Art Student’s League in New York City, sculpture with Martine Vaugel at the National Academy in New York City and in the Loire Valley, France, painting and collage with Stewart Diamond in New York City, and printmaking with Bill Behnken and Michael Pelletteri at the Art Students League.
+Stewart received a BA from Wittenberg University, where he studied graphic design and fine arts.
+He later studied painting with David Leffel and Frank O’Cain at the Art Student’s League in New York City; sculpture with Martine Vaugel at the National Academy in New York City; collage and multi-media assemblage with Stuart Diamond in New York City and at Bennington College in Vermont; and printmaking with Bill Behnken and Michael Pelletteri at the Art Students League.